vpoulailleau/python-dev-tools/README.rst

-Needed and up-to-date tools to develop in Python
+Needed and up-to-date tools to develop in Python (*WORK IN PROGRESS*)

 * Free software: BSD 3-Clause license